DEVIN JONES PROFESSIONAL RACE CAR DRIVER

 The 2020 season started with hopes to run for the championship with the returning core team from 2019.
 A start to the year was halted due to the COVID pandemic.
 Shortly after the return to racing in the summer of 2020, Jones was injured in a crash at VIR during a practice session that put him out from the remainder of the year.

 In the fall of 2021, Jones made his much awaited return to pro racing after recovering from injuries.
 His first race back would be the Intercontinental GT Challenge 8 Hour race at Indianapolis Motor Speedway.
-Jones impressed during his return to the seat.
-Finishing 4th in the GT4 class.
-Jones will embark on a full season of racing for 2022 in the SRO America series, returning to Bimmerworld Racing.
+Jones impressed during his return to the seat, finishing 4th in the GT4 class.

 Jones ran the Global MX-5 Cup in 2014.